gislik/gisli.hamstur.is/decks/2020-09-06-current-state-of-defi.md

 <section>
 ### yearn <a href="https://yearn.finance/"><img style="vertical-align: middle" height="100" src="yearn.png" /></a>
-The yearn.finance ecosystem is controlled by the $YFI token
+The yEarn ecosystem is controlled by the $YFI token

 <p class="fragment">
-$YFI a completely valueless 0 supply token.
-We reiterate, it has 0 financial value
+> $YFI a completely valueless token.
+We reiterate, it has 0 financial value.
 </p>

 <p class="fragment">
-$YFI rallying by more than 4,000% within days of release.
+$YFI rallying by more than 4,000% in days
 </p>
 </section>
 </section>